Voilett-Roze/asus/ipset-peerguardian.md

-> These scripts are considered legacy scripts, they have no maintainers and getting support on them might get tricky
+> These scripts are considered legacy scripts, they have no maintainers and getting support on them might get tricky, they also only supports ipset version 4 so if you have a new router these scripts will not work, please consult the chart on [here](https://github.com/RMerl/asuswrt-merlin/wiki/Using-ipset)

 # Peer Guardian

-> **NOTE:** _Peer Guardian scripts on this page supports only IPSET 4.x that will result in scripts not working on newer routers with IPSET 6.x.
-If you want to use IPSET 6.x for Peer Guardian and/or other block lists from [iblocklist.com](https://www.iblocklist.com/lists), you can check out [this](https://www.snbforums.com/threads/iblocklist-com-generic-ipset-loader-for-ipset-v6-and-v4.37976/) thread_

-Supports only IPSET 4 (For IPSET 6, see [here](https://www.snbforums.com/threads/peer-guardian-rewrite-for-ipset-v6.37929/), the actual script [here](https://raw.githubusercontent.com/shounak-de/iblocklist-loader/master/iblocklist-loader.sh))

 Another example is a [PeerGuardian](http://en.wikipedia.org/wiki/PeerGuardian) functionality right on router.